clarefmccann/clarefmccann.github.io/content/cv/index.markdown

 ---------
 ## **_RESEARCH INTERESTS_**:
 * Exploring potential environmental (e.g., adversity) and biological factors (e.g., pubertal processes) contributing to individual differences in developmental outcomes with translational applications.
+* Disentangling the bio-psycho-social intersection of pubertal processes.
 * Supporting the development of self, purpose, and motivation in underserved youth and young adults.

 ## **_EDUCATION_**: